mcosovic/FactorGraph.jl/README.md

 end

 dynamic = [1 0.85 1e-10; 3 2.4 1e-10]       # factor nodes change the mean and variance values
-dynamicInference(gbp, dynamic)              # integrate changes in the running GBP for iteration = 201:400                     # continues the GBP inference
+dynamicInference!(gbp, dynamic)             # integrate changes in the running GBP for iteration = 201:400                     # continues the GBP inference
     messageFactorVariableVanilla(gbp)       # compute message using the native GBP messageVariableFactorVanilla(gbp)       # compute message using the native GBP